finbourne/luminesce-sdk-java/sdk/docs/CurrentTableFieldCatalogApi.md

         CurrentTableFieldCatalogApi apiInstance = ApiFactoryBuilder.build(fileName).build(CurrentTableFieldCatalogApi.class);
         String freeTextSearch = "freeTextSearch_example"; // String | Limit the catalog to only things in some way dealing with the passed in text string
+        String tableLike = "tableLike_example"; // String | Allows for SQL-LIKE style filtering of which Providers you want the data for.
+        Boolean addLineage = false; // Boolean | Adds in any provider lineage which is registered in the catalog to the results (can produce very large responses).
-        Boolean addLineage = false; // Boolean | Adds in any column lineage which is registered in the catalog to the results. try {
+        Boolean addLineageMarker = false; // Boolean | Adds in a marker for provider lineage which is registered in the catalog to the results: hasLineage true/false try {
             // uncomment the below to set overrides at the request level
-            // String result = apiInstance.getProviders(freeTextSearch, addLineage).execute(opts);
+            // String result = apiInstance.getProviders(freeTextSearch, tableLike, addLineage, addLineageMarker).execute(opts);

-            String result = apiInstance.getProviders(freeTextSearch, addLineage).execute();
+            String result = apiInstance.getProviders(freeTextSearch, tableLike, addLineage, addLineageMarker).execute();
             System.out.println(result.toJson());
         } catch (ApiException e) {
             System.err.println("Exception when calling CurrentTableFieldCatalogApi#getProviders");